ATRX

 Symptoms

-Because the ATRX gene is important in the development and function of brain cells, many people who have ATRX-related syndrome have:
+Because the ATRX gene is important for brain activity, many people who have ATRX-related syndrome have:

 Learn more about ATRX and connect with other Simons Searchlight families with the resources below: